playht/playht-nodejs-sdk/README.md

 ## Streaming Speech

-To stream audio from text using the default settings, call the `streamSpeech()` method with the text you wish to convert and a writable stream where you want the audio bytes to be piped to.
-For example to write it into a file:
+The `streamSpeech()` method streams audio from text.
+It returns a readable stream where the audio bytes will flow to as soon as they're ready.
+For example, to use the default settings to convert text into a audio stream and write it into a file:

 ```javascript
 import * as PlayHT from 'playht';